Santander activated by Jays for game with BoSox | Globalnews.ca

+TORONTO – Tony Taters is back at least one day earlier than expected.

+Veteran slugger Anthony Santander was reinstated from the Toronto Blue Jays’ 60-day injured list less than an hour before Tuesday night’s game with the Boston Red Sox at Rogers Centre.
+Santander was available to play against Boston but didn’t take the field in the 4-1 loss.

-First baseman Ty France was put on the 10-day IL with left oblique inflammation retroactive to Monday in a corresponding move.
+Santander was activated after first baseman Ty France was put on the 10-day IL with left oblique inflammation.

+“Ty actually hurt himself hitting early on the field with the oblique,” said Blue Jays manager John Schneider after the game.
+“Our thought was to activate Tony (on Wednesday), probably, just in talking to him.

+“Since we had him here, it made sense to try to not play a man short, tonight, or for a couple days.”

-Santander has been out with a shoulder injury since May 29.
-He had been doing a rehab assignment with the triple-A Buffalo Bisons but the minor-league team’s season ended Sunday.
+Santander had been out with a shoulder injury since May 29.
+He was doing a rehab assignment with the triple-A Buffalo Bisons when the minor-league team’s season ended on Sunday.

 Santander signed a five-year, US$92.5-million deal with Toronto in January after spending the first eight years of his career with the Baltimore Orioles.